mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/concepts/index.md

 Unlike traditional distributed operating systems, DC/OS is also a container platform that manages containerized tasks based on native executables or container images, like [Docker&reg; images](https://docs.docker.com/engine/tutorials/dockerimages/).
 Also unlike traditional [operating systems](https://en.wikipedia.org/wiki/Operating_system), DC/OS runs on a [cluster of nodes](#cluster), instead of a single machine.
 Each DC/OS node also has a [host operating system](#host-operating-system) that manages the underlying machine.

-DC/OS is made up of many components, most notably a distributed systems kernel ([Apache&reg; Mesos&reg;](#apache-mesos)) and a container orchestration engine ([Marathon](#marathon)).
+DC/OS is made up of many components, most notably a distributed systems kernel ([Apache&reg; Mesos&reg;](#apache-mesos)) and a container orchestration engine ([Marathon&trade;](#marathon)).

-While DC/OS itself is open source, premium distributions like [Mesosphere&reg; DC/OS Enterprise](https://mesosphere.com/product/) may include additional closed-source components and features such as multitenancy, fine-grained permissions, secrets management, and end-to-end encryption.
+While DC/OS itself is open source, premium distributions like [Mesosphere DC/OS Enterprise](https://mesosphere.com/product/) may include additional closed-source components and features such as multi-tenancy, fine-grained permissions, secrets management, and end-to-end encryption.

 <a name="dcos-gui"></a>